adelowo/portfolio/_posts/2018-10-10-drone-ci-to-deploy-a-jekyll-site.md

 Here is where plugins in Drone CI come in.
 Plugins themselves too are regular docker containers too.
 Write the plugin, then containerize it, capish.

-I have choosen to make use of `rsync` for this, so I am using this [plugin for that](https://github.com/Drillster/drone-rsync).
+I have chosen to make use of `rsync` for this, so I am using this [plugin for that](https://github.com/Drillster/drone-rsync).
 We would be needing to supply some parameters to the plugin so it can do all the hardlifting for us, they include the host, source file/directory, target on the host, your private key .